-This schedule is complete but not final: Specific assignments, readings, and other information will be added or subtracted throughout the semester in any or all of the following venues: during class, through email, via Canvas, or by other means that you will be informed about.
-It will be your responsibility to check routinely for email updates or other communications.
+This schedule is incomplete on purpose: Specific assignments, readings, and other information will be added throughout the semester in class, through email, via Canvas, or by other means that you will be informed about.
+It will be your responsibility to check routinely for my email updates or other communications.
+This schedule is incomplete on purpose: Specific assignments, readings, and other information will be added throughout the semester in class, through email, via Canvas, or by other means that you will be informed about.
+It will be your responsibility to check routinely for my email updates or other communications.